rangle/ngcourse/handout/12-directives.md

   <ngc-user></ngc-user>
 ```

-Angular will figure out that "ngc-user" refers to the directive that we
+Angular will figure out that `ngc-user` refers to the directive that we
-defined as "ngcUser".
+defined as `ngcUser`.

 ## Transclusion